The Top Reasons Gaming Laptops Overheat

 Incorrect placement

 The placement of the laptop when you play games should be on a flat surface.
 Many of us take our laptops in our bedrooms and play games there.
-Some laptops come with heat pipes on their bottom and the heat pipes get blocked once placed on a soft surface.
+Most gaming laptops feature intake vents on the bottom.
+When placed on a soft surface like a bed or carpet, these vents are completely smothered, preventing the fans from pulling in cool air.
+This causes the internal heat pipes to saturate, leading to immediate thermal throttling and performance drops.
 The hot air moves out from the bottom of the sides while the cold air goes in.

 It would be best not to place your laptop on a bed, sofa, or duvet, as they will block the airflow, and the hot air will get trapped inside, which can overheat the system.